corda/corda-docs-portal/content/en/platform/corda/4.10/community/get-started/get-started-landing.md

 3. Follow the [tutorials](community/tutorial-cordapp.md) to set up a Corda network and start coding your CorDapps.

-## Upgrade to Corda Community Edition from Corda Open Source
+## Upgrading to Corda Community Edition from Corda Open Source

 If you are already using an open source version of Corda (Corda 4.1–Corda 4.9) and want to upgrade to Corda Community Edition, you can choose to: